 The Bank has established a 'Key Persons' policy to ensure that key persons are aware of the legal and administrative requirements regarding holding and trading of BBK shares, with the primary objective of preventing abuse of inside information.
-Key persons are defined to include the Directors, executive management, designated employees and any person or firm connected to the identified Key Persons.
-The ownership of the 'Key Persons' policy is entrusted to the Board's Audit Committee.
-The 'Key Persons' policy is posted on the Bank's website.
+Key persons are defined to include the Directors, executive management, designated employees, and persons under guardianship or control of Key Persons.
+The ownership of the Key Persons policy is entrusted to the Board's Audit Committee.
+The Key Persons policy is posted on the Bank's website.